microsoft/nni/docs/en_US/Compressor/Pruner.md

 ## TaylorFOWeightFilter Pruner

-TaylorFOWeightFilterPruner is a pruner which prunes convolutional layers based on estimated importance calculated from the first order taylor expansion on weights to achieve a preset level of network sparsity.
+TaylorFOWeightFilter Pruner is a pruner which prunes convolutional layers based on estimated importance calculated from the first order taylor expansion on weights to achieve a preset level of network sparsity.
 The estimated importance of filters is defined as the paper [Importance Estimation for Neural Network Pruning](http://jankautz.com/publications/Importance4NNPruning_CVPR19.pdf).
 Other pruning criteria mentioned in this paper will be supported in future release.

 >